pforret/blog.splashing/_topic/city/warsaw.md

 ---
 # Warsaw

 Warsaw, officially the Capital City of Warsaw, is the capital and largest city of Poland.
-The metropolis stands on the River Vistula in east-central Poland, and its population is officially  estimated at 1.86 million residents within a greater metropolitan area of 3.1 million residents,  which makes Warsaw the 6th most-populous city in the European Union.
+The metropolis stands on the River Vistula in east-central Poland.
+Its population is officially estimated at 1.86 million residents within a greater metropolitan area  of 3.27 million residents, which makes Warsaw the 7th most-populous city in the European Union.
 The city area measures 517 km2  and comprises 18 districts, while the metropolitan area covers  6,100 km2 .
-Warsaw is an Alpha global city, a major cultural, political and economic hub, and the country's  seat of government.
+Warsaw is an alpha global city, a major cultural, political and economic hub, and the country's  seat of government.

 ## Unsplash photos